 We will also investigate a methodological moderator that will allow us to compare and contrast different methods of measuring self-enhancement.
 To calculate self-enhancement, researchers tend to use one of two methods: (1) difference scores that are calculated by subtracting external-ratings from self-ratings or (2) the self-criterion residual method (John & Robins, 1994; Paulhus & John, 1998).
 The self-criterion residual is calculated by regressing self-reports onto an external criterion (e.g., others’ perceptions).
 The resulting residual reflects the degree of self-other bias present because all of the shared variance has been removed—effectively making the residuals an estimate of self-enhancement (or in some cases self-effacement, if the residual is negative, meaning that an individual’s self-report was lower than the observer-report).
 These residuals (also known as bias scores) can be correlated with narcissism scores, or any other variable, to calculate its relationship with self-enhancement.

-Of these two approaches, difference scores have been criticized more frequently for their methodological weaknesses (Cronbach, 1958, 1992; Cronbach & Furby, 1970; Edwards, 1994; Edwards, 1995; Furr & Bacharach, 2013 Johns, 1981; Zuckerman & Knee, 1996).
+Of these two approaches, difference scores have been criticized more frequently for their methodological weaknesses (Cronbach, 1958, 1992; Cronbach & Furby, 1970; Edwards, 1994; Edwards, 1995; Furr & Bacharach, 2013; Johns, 1981; Zuckerman & Knee, 1996).
 These criticisms have been discussed at length elsewhere, but a key concern (among others) is that the difference score is less reliable than either of its two components, when the individual components are correlated, as will most likely be the case when comparing self-reports and observer-reports.
 Because of methodological problems, difference scores have been accused of producing “ambiguous and potentially misleading” results (Edwards, 1995, p.
 307).
 Given the criticisms of difference scores, the self-criterion residual method (John & Robins, 1994; Paulhus & John, 1998) has become the preferred approach to calculating self-enhancement bias.
 At the same time, it remains unclear how much, on average, the results produced using the self-criterion residual method will differ from those produced using difference scores—scholars tend to report their results using only one of the two methods.
 Therefore, the current meta-analysis will examine the effect of the two different methods of calculating self-enhancement bias on the magnitude and direction of the narcissism-self-enhancement relationship.
 We will be attempting to address the question, how similar (or different) are effect sizes produced using the self-criterion residual method, as compared to those produced using difference scores?
 Thus,

 Research Question 1: Do meta-analytic effect sizes based on the self-criterion residual method differ from those using the difference score method?